 Team projects are eligible for awards at the Regional Fair and can compete in the State Fair.

-December 18, 2024 FINAL deadline to submit project for SRC approval PRIOR to experimentation - projects submitted after this date will not be considered for the 2024 WRSEF Fair.
+December 15, 2025: FINAL deadline to submit project for SRC approval PRIOR to experimentation - projects requiring pre-approval that are submitted after this date will not be considered for the 2026 WRSEF Fair.

 Project Submission Requirements for Competition in the Fair: